Other countries that drive on the left-hand side

 Can I get insurance for a left-hand-drive car in the UK?

-Yes, and you won’t need specialist insurance either.
-When you compare with us, we’ll ask you to confirm that your car is right-hand drive.
+Yes, you can get insurance for a left-hand-drive car, and you won’t need specialist insurance either.
+When you compare with us, we’ll ask you to confirm that your car is a right-hand drive.
 If it isn’t, just change the details and we’ll show you a list of quotes from providers that will insure your car.

 Then you'll like these